AlexAzartsev/heroicon/README.md

         parent::boot();

         // to register set of icons globally, just specify folder with svg icons like this:
+        // (icons should be located directly in specified folder in .svg format)
         // 'custom' icon set will be available for every Heroicon in your app Heroicon::registerGlobalIconSet('custom', 'Custom Icons', resource_path('img/icons'));
         // to pick default icon sets that will be available on field all over app use this: